 Final Thoughts

-Adding Google Analytics to your Angular project can give you great insight.
+Adding Google Analytics to your Angular project can give you great insights.
 However, ask yourself: is Google Analytics the right tool for you?

 If this resonates with you, feel free to give Simple Analytics a spin.
 You just need to add the script to your app and off you go.
 This takes about one minute- and there is a free version as well!